ajahne/blog/_drafts/2019-9-9-top-referenced-refactorings.md

 Now that we've discussed the data, how did we do it?

 # Part 2: How the deed was done.
+In this section I outline my algorithm, process, and pieces of the code that brought this to fruition.
+My intent is to provide insight into some of the more nuanced elements of developing this project that will hopefully help you when/if you try out these tools or embark upon your own endeavor.
+All the code for this project can be viewed [here](https://github.com/ajahne/refactoring-references).

 ## My initial thoughts and high level ideas
 There are over 60 refactorings mentioned within the book and over 450 pages!
 Where to begin?